samuelssnider/checks-for-understanding/module-2/backend/week_two.md

 ## Week Two - Module 2 Recap

 Fork this respository.
 Answer the questions to the best of your ability.
 Try to answer them with limited amount of external research.
 These questions cover the majority of what we've learned this week (which is a TON - YOU are a web developer!!!).

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+Helper ORM to facilitate the creation and use of objects in a database

 2. Assume you have the following model:

 ```ruby
 class Team << ActiveRecord::Base